ZacharyGeurts/AMOURANTHRTX/README.md

 You'll See.

 Don't be the guy that makes shaders into hpp files.
 Don't.
+Unless it is your own project, but never admit it.

 If you are here for a while, slow your scroll.
 The files are short.
 You can use ming on a Mint VM to compile for your Windows probably.